codesharedot/quantum-resistant-ledger-price/README.md

-# oasis-city price
+# clipper-coin price

-Gets the oasis-city price with Python (from JSON).
+Gets the clipper-coin price with Python (from JSON).

 https://pythonbasics.org